Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4: Most of the alive survivors must have some ammo in their primary weapons.
 			// 8: Half of the alive survivors must have a throwable, pack, or medicine.
 			// 16: The overall team health must be more than half of the max team health.
+			// 32: The overall team loadout must comprise mostly of tier 2 weapons.
 			"Regular Check"				"0"

 			// The delay in seconds before the regular wave spawner starts.